 Wildflowers and cactus offered a constant reason to stop and look.
 They were everywhere.

 I didn’t expect to see so many lupines on this trip.
 I had always thought of them as being native to northern and higher elevation climes.

 I’ve since learned that there are more than 200 varieties of these flowers, and they range all up and down the North and South American continents.
 They are said to have a strong ability to adapt to their environment.

-After about 90 minutes of walking I came upon Gilligan and Captain, who were taking a short break.
+After about 90 minutes of walking, I found Gilligan and Captain taking a short break.

 I was beginning to see varieties of flowers I had not yet seen in the desert, such as the blue phacelia.
 It’s also called wild heliotrope or scorpionweed.

 When I wasn’t distracted by the display of wildflowers, I was noticing large yucca plants.
 Many were blooming.

 Another 90 minutes after the last break, it was time to stop again.
 This break took longer because I stopped for water.